jeffreylimn/DPN-Collective/README.md

 ## Current Status

 DPN is actively seeking funding to develop and test its core technologies.
 We are eager to connect with partners and investors who share our vision for a decentralized future.
 Interested in collaborating or exploring investment opportunities?
-Reach out to us at **[DPNETH@proton.me](mailto:DPNETH@proton.me)**.
+Reach out to us at **[dpnprotocol@hotmail.com](mailto:dpnprotocol@hotmail.com)**.

 ## Roadmap